 The CTC serves as the primary advisory body for the identification, development, implementation, and assessment of McDaniel College's technology strategy, providing support and advice to College leaders while ensuring representative views and perspectives from all campus constituencies.
-Representation includes the CIO, 4 faculty members, Library Director, 2 students, CIRT/MIST representative, IT representative, Webmaster, Director of Physical Plant, VP of Admissions, and Communications representative.
+Representation includes the CIO, 4 faculty members, Library Director, 2 students, CIRT/MIST representative, IT representative, Webmaster, Director of Physical Plant, VP of Enrollment Management and Dean of Admissions, and Communications representative.
 Visiting members include the Director of Financial Planning, Director of Athletics, IT Learning Technology Specialist, and representatives from Development and Conference Services (Faculty Handbook).